-Policy CD-1.14 All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 feet from the edge of the Old Haul Road and shall be consistent with all other applicable LCP setback requirements.
+Policy CD-1.14 Development set back from the Coastal Trail.
+All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 feet from the edge of the Coastal Trail (which includes the Old Haul Road, Noyo Headland Park trail, and Pomo Bluffs Park trail) and shall be consistent with all other applicable LCP setback requirements.